yookue/snowflake-uid-spring-boot-starter/README.md

 - Configure your beans with a `UidGenerator` bean by constructor or `@Autowired`/`@Resource` annotation, then you can access it as you wish.

-  There are two different implements of `UidGenerator` for different sinarios:
+  There are two different implements of `UidGenerator` for different scenarios:

 | Implement Class       | Primary Bean |
 |-----------------------|--------------|